UToledo dissertations have been made available in multiple places and formats as needs and technology have changed.

-The University Library maintains copies of printed dissertations, theses, and projects from UToledo graduates.
+The University Library maintains paper copies of many dissertations, theses, and projects from UToledo graduates:

 To search the UToledo Library Catalog for these materials, you can search by title, for the student's name (or advisor's name for recent materials) by author, or you can search by keywords and limit to Material Type: Thesis/Diss.
 You can also find all of the theses, dissertations, or projects from a specific department by searching for the title using the type of document and the department: UToledo Dissertation Chemistry, for example.